mattkretz/mattkretz.github.io/_posts/2026-04-28-vision-rse-institute.md

 Today I attended a talk by Dr. Florian Mannseicher on [FutuRSI](https://www.futursi.de/)—an "initiative […] to conceptualise a German research software institution".
-The discussion around critical challenges and concrete needs facing the research software community resonated with me—particularly because I discussed many of these same issues—that are still unresolved—in 2020 in ["Software Engineering as Scientific Infrastructure"]({% post_url 2020-05-11-software-engineering-as-scientific-infrastructure %}).
+The discussion around critical challenges and concrete needs facing the research software community resonated with me—particularly because I discussed many of these same issues—still unresolved today—in 2020 in ["Software Engineering as Scientific Infrastructure"]({% post_url 2020-05-11-software-engineering-as-scientific-infrastructure %}).
 I believe FutuRSI should be the place to solve what I wrote about back then.
 I'll elaborate in this post.
 Since 2020 our ability to talk about these issues has improved.
 "Research Software Engineering" (RSE) has become a widely used term.
 There are conferences on RSE.
 But the main problem